leonardobdes/BIGdiff/README.md

 If the downloads fail, you don’t have Internet access as an example, the browser will show static HTML tables instead.

-The first part of the file will indicate if any change on the status of the objects, or the number of objects, occurred.
+The first part of the file will indicate if any change on the status of the objects, or the number of objects, occurred.\
 Also, the number of changes found.

-Example with 0 changes:
+Example without changes:

 ![](/images/html_file_1.png)

-Example with x changes:
+Example with changes:

 ![](/images/html_file_2.png)